 If you’re applying for a new or used car loan, the dealership selling the car will provide details on the vehicle.
 If you’re refinancing and working with Wells Fargo directly, you’ll need to have this information on hand.
 Be sure to have details on your current loan ready, too.

-They work with lower credit scores for refinance loans, so even if your credit isn’t the greatest, you may still get approved.
-Keep in mind that if you have a lower credit score, your loan will probably have a higher interest rate.
+Wells Fargo works with lower credit scores for refinance loans, so even if your credit isn’t the greatest, you may still get approved.
+However, keep in mind that your loan will probably have a higher interest rate if you have a lower credit score.

-If you have low credit, you may want to apply for a loan with a co-applicant who has a stronger credit score.
+If you have a low credit score, you may want to apply for a loan with a co-applicant who has a stronger credit score.
 A co-applicant will apply for and open the loan with you.
 Having a co-applicant may mean you’ll enjoy a lower rate.
-If your credit rating is too low for approval on its own, a co-applicant may be able to help you get approved.
+Also, if your credit rating is too low for approval on its own, a co-applicant may be able to help you get approved.

 Types of Wells Fargo Auto Loans